kahinimehta/GRMPYGithub/Data_Narrative_Template.md

 1. Removed all the files that shouldn't be in the directory from running cubids-group
 2. Manually added "Name" back to dataset_description.json

-Upon [second](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation2/GRMPY-validation.csv) run of the validator, we found  errors:
+Upon [second](https://github.com/kahinimehta/GRMPYGithub/blob/main/Validation2/GRMPY-validation.csv) run of the validator, we found 311 errors:

-[ERROR CODE1 + Naming Issue]:
+[ERROR CODE1 + Naming Issue]: 311
-[ERROR CODE55 + JSON file incorrectly formatted]:
+However, these errors are due to ASL files which will later be replaced and can be ignored for now.
+Warnings of note include:

-We were satisfied with curation in/on [APPROX LAST DATE OF CURATION].
-The last BIDS validator output is available [GITHUB URL TO VALIDATOR OUTPUT AT DATE OF COMMIT], after which data was checked into datalad and backed up to [CLUSTER/DIRECTORY].
-The datalad commit was [SHASUM of datalad commit].
+[WARNING CODE25 + EVENTS_TSV_MISSING]: 251